telexintegrations/commit-quality-monitor/README.md

 ### Core Analysis Engine

-The system implements a three-stage commit analysis pipeline:
+The system implements a multi-step process to evaluate the quality of commit messages:

 #### Direct Pattern Matching
    - Matches against predefined commit types